ntasfi/PyGame-Learning-Environment/README.md

 ![Games](ple_games.jpg?raw=True "Games!")

-**PyGame-Learning-Environment** (PLE) is a learning environment, mimicking the [Arcade Learning Environment](https://github.com/mgbellemare/Arcade-Learning-Environment) interface, allowing a quick start to Reinforcement Learning with Python.
-It focuses on allowing the practitioner to focus on the model allowing fast iteration cycles.
+**PyGame Learning Environment (PLE)** is a learning environment, mimicking the [Arcade Learning Environment](https://github.com/mgbellemare/Arcade-Learning-Environment) interface, allowing a quick start to Reinforcement Learning in Python.
+It focuses on allowing the practitioner to focus on the design of models and experiments.

 PLE hopes to eventually build an expansive library of primitives and games.